 Projects funded under the Atlantic Sea Scallop RSA Program must enhance the understanding of the scallop resource or contribute to scallop fishery management decisions.
-Priority is given to funding research proposals addressing the following topics:
+Priority is given to funding research proposals addressing the below list of 20176 and 20187 Atlantic Sea Scallop Research Priorities.